Tours by Style

 If you’re a beginner bird (or nature) photographer you’ll thoroughly enjoy our photographic ecotours (probably just as much as experienced photo-tour participants).
 Our tour leaders will of course help you when you need pointers and assistance as to how to improve your photography.
 We can help you with the basics of camera use in the field, and we can also show you how to best process your photos.
 Which is the best way to crop a bird photo?
 How do you add your copyright watermark?
 How do you take artistic photos of wildlife scenes and birds?
 We’re here to help.
 We can also arrange bird photography courses by demand.

 If you’re a more experienced bird photographer we can also help.
 How do you get sharp images of birds in flight?
-Albatrosses and other pelagic seabird species are very often in flight, which is in itself challenging, and then the boat can rock around on the ocean a lot, making stability a challenge.
-Or how do you get a bird of prey or a swift image of these highly aerial groups?
+Albatrosses and other pelagic seabird species are very often in flight, which is particularly challenging, and then the boat can rock around on the ocean a lot, making stability a challenge.
+Or how do you get an image of a bird of prey or a swift, or other highly aerial groups?
 How do you get photos of nocturnal mammals and birds, such as Aardvark or any owl species?
 Do you use a flash or not?
 And what spotlights are best?
 We’ll advise on all of this.

-So whether you’re a Canon or a Nikon person do consider joining one of our birding or wildlife photography tours or courses.
+So whether you’re a Canon or a Nikon person do consider joining one of our birding or wildlife photography tours.

 Join our newsletter for exclusive discounts and great birding information!